Tonywuhk/realai.org/course/windows.md

 ---
 # Windows

 Microsoft Windows, or simply [Windows](https://www.microsoft.com/en-us/windows/), is a metafamily of graphical operating systems developed, marketed, and sold by [Microsoft](http://realai.org/industry/microsoft/).
+Popular Windows applications include Microsoft Word, a word processor that has been documented to be more efficient than LaTeX in many ways ([Knauff & Nejasmic, 2014](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0115069)).

 ## Windows Subsystem for Linux